pcarbo/neuron/README.md

 + TCF7L2: whether the *Tcf7l2* gene functions normally (WT), or only partially functions (HET).

++ CACNA1C: whether the *Cacna1c* gene functions normally (WT), or only partially functions (HET).

-+ bw2: Body weight (in g) measured on day 50 of testing.
++ bw2, d50bw: Body weight (in g) measured on day 50 of testing.

 + bw3: Body weight (in g) measured on day 100 of testing.

++ fastglucose: Glucose level measured after fasting for 16 hours.

++ baseglucose: Baseline glucose level.

-+ centerduration: Trait measured during open field testing.
++ centerduration: Duration in center of field during open field testing.

++ d1centerdur: *Description of this phenotype goes here.*

++ pctdurlight: *Description of this phenotype goes here.*

-+ totalactivity: Trait measured for open field testing.
++ totalactivity: Total activity measured on day 2 during the 30-min open field test.

++ d1totalactivity: *Description of this phenotype goes here.*

++ d2totalactivity: *Description of this phenotype goes here.*

++ d3.d2totalactivity: *Description of this phenotype goes here.*

 + FCtimeofday: Time of day in which fear conditioning tests were conducted (either "AM" or "PM").